bagbag/nstdl/README.md

 1.  **Set up your `flake.nix`:**

     Use `inputs.nstdl.mkFlake` instead of `snowfall-lib.mkFlake`.
-Define your machine configurations in a central `hosts` attribute set. `nstdl` will automatically inject this data into each corresponding host's configuration.
+Define your machine configurations in a central `hosts` attribute set. `nstdl` will automatically inject this data into each corresponding host's configuration and generate `deploy-rs` tasks.

     ```nix
     # flake.nix